Sierra Leone | It's Saturday and Always Ten O’Clock Somewhere

-It's Saturday and always 10:00 o' clock somewhere.
-Everyday Sierra Leoneans like Aroun Rashid Deen, Sia Matturi Josiah, Eva O'rielly-Jones and yours truly hold fabulous memories of Gipu Felix-George on the old Sierra Leone Broadcasting Service (SLBS).
+It's Saturday and always Ten o'clock somewhere.
+For Sierra Leoneans on Facebook like Aroun Rashid Deen, Sia Matturi Josiah, Eva O'rielly-Jones (and yours truly) memories of Gipu Felix-George on the old Sierra Leone Broadcasting Service (SLBS) will never fade.

 The second and more meaningful break I had was when I took part in a nation-wide audition for announcers during my university days [Fourah Bay College].
 I passed the reading and other tests and started a few months later as a freelance artist.
 The rest is history